 Let big data work for you

-Big data brings a long list of statistics as this article clearly shows.
-If your business works with a huge volume of data, a compilation like this sets you on the right foot in steering your business for many years ahead.
-Hidden in the vast array of data lying on your databases is information that you could turn to your advantage.
+Big data brings a long list of statistics, as this article clearly shows.
+If your business works with massive volumes of data, a compilation like this sets you in the right direction to steer your business for many years ahead.
+Hidden in the vast array of data lying in your databases are information that you could use to your advantage.

-No matter what it could be, it simply reinforces the need for vigilance when it comes to thinking about how data could alter the course of your business.
-With the right business and productivity tools, you put yourself in the right place and the right time to be ahead of the pack.
+No matter what it is, it simply reinforces the need for vigilance when it comes to thinking about how data could alter the course of your business.
+With the right business and productivity tools, you put yourself in the right place and the right time to get ahead of the pack.